 The goal of the research study is to test whether MBC2 promotes healthy changes in people in Eastern Kentucky.

-This research study is being led by Nancy E. Schoenberg, Ph.D.
-Dr. Schoenberg is a professor of behavioral science in UK’s College of Medicine.
+Nancy E. Schoenberg, Ph.D. is leading the study team.
+Dr Schoenberg is a professor of behavioral science in UK’s College of Medicine.
 Deanna Lee Sherman, who lives in Harlan County, is the study’s project manager.
 Many members of local communities have contributed to the project’s design.

 As part of this current project, participants will: